• Skip to primary navigation

 SHARES

-From local bars with cheaper eats to higher-end, modern establishments, these bar snacks are omnipresent and an all-time favourite among food lovers.
+From local bars with cheaper eats to higher-end, modern establishments in India, masala peanut chaat is omnipresent and an all-time favourite snack among food lovers.

 • meal prep friendly

-Peanuts: I use skinless, raw peanuts to make chaat.
+• Peanuts: Use skinless, raw peanuts to make chaat.
 You can use pre-roasted, salted peanuts as well.
+The leftover peanuts can be used to make homemade peanut butter.

-How To Remove Peanut Skin: Dry roast them in a pan over high heat for 5 minutes.
+• To remove skin of peanuts: Dry roast them in a pan over high heat for 5 minutes.
 Keep stirring while roasting to avoid burning the peanuts.
 Once the nuts are warm, transfer them to a deep bowl and allow them to cool down a bit (so it’s easy to handle).
 Now vigorously rub the warm peanuts using your fingers to remove the skin or outer peel.
-Next, gently blow away the peanut peel and collect the skinned nuts in a bowl.

 Peanut Chaat is ready to serve!